 We may have personal data processed by third parties.
 We may process personal data jointly with third parties or transmit it to third parties.
 Such third parties are in particular specialized providers whose services we use.
 We also ensure data protection with such third parties.

-We also process personal data that we receive from third parties, obtain from publicly available sources or collect in the course of our activities and operations, if and to the extent that such processing is permitted for legal reasons.
+We also process personal data that we receive from third parties, obtain from publicly accessible sources or collect in the course of our activities and operations, if and to the extent that such processing is permitted for legal reasons.

 4. Applications

 We process personal data about applicants to the extent that it is required for the assessment of suitability for an employment relationship or for the subsequent execution of an employment contract.
 The required personal data results in particular from the information requested, for example in the context of a job advertisement.
-We also process personal data that applicants provide voluntarily, in particular as part of cover letters, resumes and other application documents.
+We also process those personal data that applicants voluntarily provide or publish, in particular as part of cover letters, resumes and other application documents as well as online profiles.

-We process - if and to the extent that the General Data Protection Regulation (GDPR) is applicable - personal data about applicants in particular in accordance with Art.
+We process - if and insofar as the General Data Protection Regulation (GDPR) is applicable - personal data about applicants in particular in accordance with Art.
 9 para.
-2 lit. b DSGVO.
+2 lit. b GDPR.

 5. Personal data abroad

-We process personal data in principle in Switzerland and in the European Economic Area (EEA).
-However, we may also export or transfer personal data to other countries, in particular to process it or have it processed there.
+We process personal data basically in Switzerland and in the European EconomicArea (EEA).
+However, we may also export or transfer Personal Data to other countries, in particular in order to process it or have it processed there.

 6. Rights of data subjects

-Data subjects whose personal data we process have a right of appeal to a competent supervisory authority.
-The supervisory authority for data protection in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).
+The data protection supervisory authority for private controllers and federal bodies in Switzerland is the Federal Data Protection and Information Commissioner (FDPIC).

 7. Data security